-A.R.S. § 43-1169: for costs in constructing a qualified environmental technology manufacturing, producing or processing facility, as certified by the Arizona Department of Commerce.
+A.R.S. § 43-1169: A tax credit is provided for expenses incurred in constructing a qualified environmental technology manufacturing, producing or processing facility.
+The amount of the credit is 10% of the amount spent during the taxable year to construct the facility.